Military service: Thailand

 Military service selection is done at a designated date and time at a local school or assembly hall.
 Each selection station has a quota for recruitment.
 The process begins with a call for volunteers.
 Those who volunteer will have the option to choose the branch of service and their date of induction.
 If the number of volunteers is fewer than the quota for the selection station, the remaining men will be asked to draw a card from an opaque box.
 The box contains red cards and black cards.
 Drawing a black card results in exemption from military service.
 Drawing a red card results in conscription in the branch of service and induction date on the card.

 Those who volunteer for military service are free to choose from the three branches of the armed forces (Royal Thai Army, Royal Thai Navy, Royal Thai Air Force).
 Service obligation varies by educational qualification.
 Those with a high school diploma or the equivalent and those who have one year of military service education are required to serve for two years if they draw the red card, but if these same individuals volunteer, the service obligation is reduced by half, i.e., reduced to only one year.
 Those with an associate degree (or equivalent) or higher are required to serve for one year if drafted, but the requirement is reduced to only six months if they volunteered.
 University students can defer their service as long as they maintain the student status until reaching the age of 27 or obtaining a master's degree or the equivalent, whichever comes first.
 Undergraduate and graduate students who decide to volunteer are allowed by their institution to put their studies on suspension until the end of term of service.
 All conscripts, regardless of educational qualification, undergo the same training and receive the same grade and rank upon completion of basic training: private, seaman, or airman (E-1).

 In recent years the government has issued new guidelines for better treatment of transgender recruits.

 Tunisia

-In Tunisia compulsory military service applies to all citizens from 20 to 35.
+In Tunisia, compulsory military service applies to citizens once they reach 20 and ends when they reach 35.
 Those who are engaged in higher education or vocational training programs prior to their military drafting are allowed to delay service until they have completed the programs.
 The duration of the military service is 1 year.
 And Conscripts Benefit a monthly allowance of 200 dinars for holders of a higher school diploma or have completed at least two years of graduate successfully and holders of a higher technician certificate of vocational training and 100 dinars for other recruits.